-- Incorporation and Registration: The first step to becoming a VASP in Hong Kong involves incorporating and registering the business as a company (or registered non-Hong Kong company) under the Companies Ordinance. - Fit and Proper Criteria: When assessing the fitness and propriety of the individuals to be licensed by the SFC (including two responsible officers, one of whom must be an executive director), directors, managers, and substantial shareholders, the SFC will consider: - i) educational or other qualifications or experience, having regard to the nature of the functions he or she will perform; - ii) ability to carry on the regulated activity under the SFO competently, honestly and fairly; and - iii) reputation, character, reliability and financial integrity. - External assessment: A VASP applicant must engage an external assessor to assess its proposed business activity and prepare two external assessment reports.
+- ✓ Incorporation and Registration: The first step to becoming a VASP in Hong Kong involves incorporating and registering the business as a company (or registered non-Hong Kong company) under the Companies Ordinance. - ♦ Fit and Proper Criteria: When assessing the fitness and propriety of the individuals to be licensed by the SFC (including two responsible officers, one of whom must be an executive director), directors, managers, and substantial shareholders, the SFC will consider: - i) educational or other qualifications or experience, having regard to the nature of the functions he or she will perform; - ii) ability to carry on the regulated activity under the SFO competently, honestly and fairly; and - iii) reputation, character, reliability and financial integrity. - ♦ External assessment: A VASP applicant must engage an external assessor to assess its proposed business activity and prepare two external assessment reports.
 The Phase 1 report covers the applicant's structure, governance, operations, and systems.
-The Phase 2 report covers the assessor's review and assessment of the applicant's adoption of its policies, procedures, systems, and controls. - Governance: VASPs are required to have in place a token admission and review committee. - Insurance: The compensation arrangement needs to cover potential losses of 50% of client VAs held in cold storage and 100% of client VAs held in hot and other storage.
+The Phase 2 report covers the assessor's review and assessment of the applicant's adoption of its policies, procedures, systems, and controls. - ♦ Governance: VASPs are required to have in place a token admission and review committee. - ♦ Insurance: The compensation arrangement needs to cover potential losses of 50% of client VAs held in cold storage and 100% of client VAs held in hot and other storage.
 The arrangement may include any or a combination of i) third-party insurance; ii) funds of the VASP or any of its group companies; and iii) a bank guarantee provided by a Hong Kong authorised financial institution (i.e. a bank).

-- registered office in Singapore; - address complaints and queries; - Directorships: either (i) have at least one executive director who is either a Singapore Citizen or Permanent Resident, or (ii) at least one executive director who is an Employment Pass holder and a non-executive director who is a Singapore Citizen or Permanent Resident; - Experience of Directors: the executive directors and CEO must have sufficient experience in operating a payment services business; - Base Capital: have a base capital of S\$250,000 (for major payment institution) or S\$100,000 (for standard payment institution); - Security: for major payment institution only, provide security of S\$100,000 or S\$200,000 (depending on expected volume of transactions) prior to commencing business, in the form of either a cash deposit with MAS or a bank guarantee; - Fit and Proper Requirements: the officers, employees, representatives and substantial shareholders must fulfil the fit and proper requirements; - Internal Policies and Risk Management: have in place compliance and audit arrangements, technology risk and cybersecurity measures and AML/CTF policies that are commensurate with the level of risk:
+- ♦ Incorporation: be incorporated or have a permanent place of business or a registered office in Singapore; - Opening hours: have one person in Singapore for fixed hours to respond to and address complaints and queries; - ♦ Directorships: either (i) have at least one executive director who is either a Singapore Citizen or Permanent Resident, or (ii) at least one executive director who is an Employment Pass holder and a non-executive director who is a Singapore Citizen or Permanent Resident; - ♦ Experience of Directors: the executive directors and CEO must have sufficient experience in operating a payment services business; - ♦ Base Capital: have a base capital of S\$250,000 (for major payment institution) or S\$100,000 (for standard payment institution); - ♦ Security: for major payment institution only, provide security of S\$100,000 or S\$200,000 (depending on expected volume of transactions) prior to commencing business, in the form of either a cash deposit with MAS or a bank guarantee; - ♦ Fit and Proper Requirements: the officers, employees, representatives and substantial shareholders must fulfil the fit and proper requirements; - ♦ Internal Policies and Risk Management: have in place compliance and audit arrangements, technology risk and cybersecurity measures and AML/CTF policies that are commensurate with the level of risk;